jeremyblackowiak/didactic-giggle/README.md

-# # didactic-giggle
+# didactic-giggle

 Welcome to `didactic-giggle`!
-This project is is a take home exercise with a goal of creating an HTTP endpoint "health checker," with various conditions included.
-Right now this is just my boilerplate README stuff, plus what I think I'll include.
+This project is a take-home exercise with a goal of creating an HTTP endpoint "health checker," with various conditions included.

-scratch pad
-- python
-- poetry?
-- library for parsing yaml
-- input validation for various fields?
-    - prompt points out "you may assume" it's valid. don't worry for now.
-    - assume GET if no method
-- tests / linting

-- flow
-    - parse yaml into objects, endpoints / domains classes?
-    - every 15 seconds, perform requests against each endpoint
-    - Process responses into 2 categories, UP or DOWN.
-        - UP is
-            - 2xx
-            - latency < 500ms
-        - store in what data structure?
-            - elaboration of the "internal program state"
-    - exit is manual
-    - results calculation
-        - percentage of UP requests per DOMAIN, not endpoint
-        - results need to be collated per DOMAIN.
-    - log results to console after every test cycle, 15 seconds
-        - follow prompts template for the log messages
-        - log test cycle time start/end?
-        - round floats to whole percentage

-- what should timeout be?
-- stretch goal -- on exit, print the combined results? might hit a memory issue
-- probably put in docker container

 ## Overview

 ### Tools Used

 - **ASDF:** Toolchain installation management.
+- **Poetry:** Package and virtual environment management.
+- **Python:** Everyone's best friend.
+- **Python Libraries:**
+    - **Requests:** For making HTTP requests.
+    - **PyYAML:** For parsing YAML configuration files.
+    - **Schedule:** For scheduling health checks.
+    - **Logbook:** For logging.
+    - **Pytest** For unit tests.

 ### Things I'm Still Figuring Out

+- **Edge Cases:** Handling various edge cases such as bad URLs, slow endpoints, and down endpoints.
+- **Improved Logging:** Enhancing logging to include more detailed information.
+- **Error Handling:** Improving error handling to ensure the script is robust.

 ### What I'd Do With More Time

+- **Docker Support:** Create a Dockerfile to run the script in a container.
+- **Enhanced Validation:** Add more validation for the input YAML configuration file.
+- **Configuration Options:** Allow more configuration options for the health checks.

 ## Prerequisites

 Before you begin, ensure you have the following:

 - **Local Machine:** A *nix machine with Docker for Desktop or Rancher installed, if running locally.
 - **ASDF:** Installed.
 Follow the instructions on the [ASDF GitHub page](https://github.com/asdf-vm/asdf) to install it.
+Using homebrew, you can run `brew install asdf`.

 ## First Time Setup, Metadata and Infrastructure